What is happiness?

 How Refreshing Horizons’ services support happiness

-I often strip back the e-Lybra9 bio-resonance session’s focus to “this person achieving happiness” because I remember Mike Dooley saying it is at the core of anything we wish to manifest.
-It is simple and clear, and the results have been wonderful.
-One piece of consistent feedback I get is that people feel stronger in themselves, like themselves more, and cope better with life’s more challenging times.
+The e-Lybra9 bio-resonance session’s focus can be stripped back to “this person achieving happiness” and achieving significant changes.
+I do this because I remember Mike Dooley saying it is at the core of anything we wish to manifest.
+It is simple.

 The e-Lybra programmes developed most recently have been specifically designed to help ‘dissolve the containers, the boundaries that limit us so that the recipient can become more of who he/she truly is, not bound by disease or conditioning simply to stand as him/herself in the full connectedness of creation’.